voc/voctosched/README.md

 # voctosched
-Scripts for converting various formats to [frab](https://github.com/frab/frab)-style fahrplan XML.
-This also may or may not be useful for users of [pentabarf](https://github.com/nevs/pentabarf).
+Tool converting various formats to [frab](https://github.com/frab/frab)-style schedule XML and JSON as described by [in the c3voc wiki](https://c3voc.de/wiki/schedule).
+The format was initialy introduced by [pentabarf](https://github.com/nevs/pentabarf), got more popular with [frab](https://frab.github.io/frab/) and is also provided by [[https://pretalx.com/p/about/|pretalx]] – as it became the main interexchange format [between various systems](https://c3voc.de/wiki/api) recording and publishing talks of conferences and other events.

-This repository implements an object representation of the frab export data model.
-This can be used to build different im-/exporters or manipulators for the frab schedule export.
+This repository implements an object representation of the frab data model and can be used to build different im-/exporters or manipulators.

 There is also a number of application which can display the schedule on mobile devices or infoscreens.
 Some examples are: